 - The price of a call, coverage area, or other rates and services will not change due to the overlay.

 - What is a local call now will remain a local call regardless of the number of digits dialed.

 - You will continue to dial 1+ area code + telephone number for all calls to other area codes (outside of 518 and 838).

 - You can still dial just three digits to reach 911.

 - If 211, 311, 411, 511, 611, 711 or 811 are currently available in your community you will still dial these codes with just three digits.

 Who may you contact with questions?

-If you have any questions regarding information provided in this notice, please call (Metro by T-Mobile) at (1-888-863-8768) or access the following websites for more information: (www.metrobyt-mobile.com) or http://www.psc.state.al.us/.
+If you have any questions regarding information provided in this notice, please call MetroPCS at 1-888-8METRO-8 or access www.metropcs.com for more information.
+You can also visit the New York Public Service Commission’s website at http://www.dps.ny.gov/ for further information.